Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 Preparing Your Vehicle Before a Driveaway: Your Pre-Trip Checklist

-• Tire pressure is set to the manufacturer's recommendation and tread depth is adequate for highway driving.
+• Tire pressure is correct and tread depth is adequate for highway driving.

 • Coolant, brake fluid, and windshield washer fluid are topped off.

-• Brakes are in good condition — no grinding, squealing, or excessive vibration.
+• Brakes are in good condition — no grinding or squealing.

 • All lights are working: headlights, taillights, turn signals, and brake lights.

-• Windshield wipers are functional and the windshield is free of cracks that could worsen during the drive.
+• Windshield wipers are functional and windshield is free of cracks.

 What to Leave in the Car (and What to Remove)